JamieGainer/autarchy/README.md

 ## Technical Description and Basic Usage

-The main script (autarchy) in the autarchy directory performs a quick hyperparmeter tuning run.
-It is built on [TPOT](http://epistasislab.github.io/tpot/).
+The main script (autoML_plus) in the autoML_plus directory performs a hyperparmeter tuning run.
+It is built on [TPOT](http://epistasislab.github.io/tpot/) but has the following additional features

+1. It recommends running for fewer model trainigs (20 or 100)
+2. It has a quick stop option for when RMSE is already small after one training
+3. It has a deep neural network option, which is useful on non-linear data

 The main command is
 ```